-Tasks/Milestone: Deliverables/Outputs: Timeline Estimate Budget Inception Phase Study Protocol for the inception - Desk researching and secondary review of data; phase and fieldwork plan in - Lead the team to develop the Study Protocol, with English with detailed basic literature review, detailed methodology, implementation plan and instruments, sampling and recruitment of participants, methodology including but not fieldwork approach and quality control mechanism for limited to: (i) list of on-line survey and qualitative interviews; management practices and End of July, - Adjustments of the methodology as per guidance and processes to be analysed; (ii) 2021 comments from UNICEF. mapping of stakeholders and documents; (iii) implementation plan, (iv) charter of risks and mitigation strategies; (v) list of contextualized OECD TALIS- based dimension descriptions, etc. Fieldwork Phase Comprehensive literature - Ensure pretesting and finalization of the instruments review in Armenian and English based on the methodology developed by the study (no more than 20 pages) team; (we make allow to pages) - Comprehensive literature review; Brief report and validation - Cleaning and comprehensive analysis of the workshop on desk review and quantitative data provided by the NCET; secondary data - Collecting qualitative data through in-depth interviews; Documentation of fieldwork Early October, - Data cleaning and initial processing; implementation, including the 2021 - Submitting of transcripts and short summaries; datasets and full - Submission of data collection report covering the transcripts/audio-files of in- following pieces: documentation of fieldwork depth interviews implementation, quality control, final instruments, and datasets. - Debriefing meeting for UNICEF Armenia on the preliminary findings, testing elements of conclusions.
-Analysis and Reporting Draft reports in English and Early - Data further processing and analytics; Armenian December, - Development of the draft report for UNICEF Armenia 2021 review providing data visualization.
-The contents of the report should be developed based on feedback provided after testing and analysis phase of the assignment.

-Final reports in English and Armenian with recommendations (up to 50 pages, excluding annexes) and an Executive Summary
+Work Assignment Overview Tasks/Milestone: Deliverables/Outputs: Timeline Estimate Budget Inception Phase Study Protocol for the inception Desk researching and secondary review of data; phase and fieldwork plan in - Lead the team to develop the Study Protocol, with English with detailed basic literature review, detailed methodology, implementation plan and instruments, sampling and recruitment of participants, methodology including but not fieldwork approach and quality control mechanism for limited to: (i) list of on-line survey and qualitative interviews; management practices and Nid huno - Adjustments of the methodology as per guidance and processes to be analysed; (ii) Mid-June, 2021 comments from UNICEF. mapping of stakeholders and 2021 documents; (iii) implementation plan, (iv) charter of risks and mitigation strategies; (v) list of contextualized OECD TALIS- based dimension descriptions, etc. Fieldwork Phase Comprehensive literature - Ensure pretesting and finalization of the instruments review in Armenian and English based on the methodology developed by the study (no more than 20 pages) team; - Comprehensive literature review; Brief report and validation - Cleaning and comprehensive analysis of the workshop on desk review and quantitative data provided by the NCET; secondary data Collecting qualitative data through in-depth End of interviews; Documentation of fieldwork September, Data cleaning and initial processing; implementation, including the 2021 Submitting of transcripts and short summaries; datasets and full - Submission of data collection report covering the transcripts/audio-files of in- following pieces: documentation of fieldwork depth interviews implementation, quality control, final instruments, and datasets. - Debriefing meeting for UNICEF Armenia on the preliminary findings, testing elements of conclusions.
+Analysis and Reporting Draft reports in English and Mid- - Data further processing and analytics; Armenian November, - Development of the draft report for UNICEF Armenia 2021 review providing data visualization.
+The contents of unicef 🕲 | for every child the report should be developed based on feedback provided after testing and analysis phase of the assignment. - Development of the final report.
+Final reports in English and Armenian with recommendations (up to 50 pages, excluding annexes) and an Executive Summary Early December, 2021